-The Headteacher and Foundation Governors will be responsible for talking to staff and bringing new ideas to the planning group.
+The Executive Headteacher, Head of School and Foundation Governors will be responsible for talking to staff and bringing new ideas to the planning group.
 The Foundation Governors play an important part in monitoring and supporting the act of worship.
 There will be an annual visit made and this will be reported to the full Governors.
 Governors are also encouraged to visit at other times to share in the act of worship and take part in the special celebrations of the school.

-Children evaluate the assemblies on a weekly basis.
-They discuss their responses to the questions Was the weekly theme clear?
+Worship Wardens evaluate the assemblies on a regular basis.
+They discuss their responses to the questions

-was the weekly theme clear?
+Was the weekly theme clear?

 Was there a link to the Bible?

 Was there an appropriate hymn or song?

 Were you involved in the Acts of Worship eg answering questions?

 Did you have time to pause and reflect on the message?

 What did you learn from this week's collective worship?

 What links can you draw with anything else you have been learning/with life?

 What puzzles or questions does this week's worship raise?